A quick guide to taking full advantage of designing your substation in RatedPower.

 At this moment, pvDesign's solution will define an air-insulated substation (AIS).

 In addition, pvDesign will automatically choose the type of substation´s arrangement between the following ones:

 - Line-to-transformer.
 The line-to-transformer substation connects the PV plant to the grid directly without the use of a busbar.
 It stands out for being the simplest substation layout.

 - Single busbar.
-There will be a busbar to allow operational and flexible bay configurations.
+A single busbar is established to allow operational and flexible bay configurations.

 - Double busbar.
-There will be two busbars to allow operational and flexible bay configurations, to increase the security of supply, and to improve the availability during maintenance periods.
+Two busbars are established to allow operational and flexible bay configurations, to increase the security of supply, and to improve the availability during maintenance periods.